katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 Comparisons are done as part of simplifications and minimizes the state space required by relapse.
 These comparisons are quite expensive for large queries and so we use hashes to speed them up.
 This is also why we want to calculate the hash only once.
-The `Hash` helper function expects the function name and the input parameters.
+The `Hash` helper function expects the function's name and its input parameters.

 {% highlight go %}
 func Hash(name string, hs ...Hashable) uint64
 {% endhighlight %}

 Now that we have defined the constructor, we can take a look at the other methods.
-The `Hash` and `HasVariable` methods simply returns the pre-calculated values.
+The `Hash` and `HasVariable` methods simply return the pre-calculated values.
-These values a pre-calculated for efficiency reasons.
+These values are pre-calculated for efficiency reasons.

 The `String` method should return the string representation of the function in its relapse syntax.
 Parsing this string as an expression should result in the same function.

 The `Compare` method is used for simplification of patterns and functions.
-We first check the Hash values, because if they differ then we don't need to do a deep comparison.
+We first compare the Hash values, because if they differ then we don't need to do a deep comparison.
 If the hash values are the same, then we need to look deeper.
 The most likely case is that the function types are the same.
 We can then compare the function's input parameters.
 If they are all the same, then we should return `0` for equal.
 If the types and hashes differ, then our last and most expensive resort is to create a string representation and compare these strings.
-This is really expensive for large expressions and that is why we first try hash and deep comparisons.
+This is really expensive for large expressions and that is why we first try the hash and deep comparisons.

-The `Eval` method evaluates each parameter and then using the values does the actual function calculation and returns the value.
+The `Eval` method evaluates each parameter and then using the resulting values does the actual function calculation and returns the value.

 All function types are defined [here](https://github.com/katydid/katydid/blob/master/relapse/funcs/types.go).

 Finally the `init` function registers the `contains` structure as a Relapse function.
 The first parameter is the function name.
-This can differ from the structure name.
-This is especially useful when we want to do function overloading.
+This can differ from the structure name, which is especially useful when we want to do function overloading.

 ## Handling Errors